amanualgenet/yayobs-GitMergeEg/README.md

 # yayobs-GitMergeEg
 ## Introduction
 ### About the project
-This devloped by Aman T. Gen
+This developed by Aman T. Gen